 Let’s face it.
-There has never been a better time to introduce social-emotional learning, or SEL, in the classroom.
-Recent statistics gathered by the Centers for Disease Control and Prevention, have shown that 7.1% of children aged 3-17 years suffer from anxiety while another 7.1% have diagnosed behavior problems.
+There has never been a better time to introduce Social and emotional learning (SEL) in the classroom.
+Recent statistics gathered by the Centers for Disease Control and Prevention have shown that 7.1% of children aged 3-17 years suffer from anxiety while another 7.1% have diagnosed behavior problems.
 Your students need SEL skills to succeed in your classroom and their lives.

 - Managing behavior